 Steroid Injections: Injecting these in the carpal tunnel will help relieve the symptoms temporarily.

-Surgical management: In case of severe symptoms of muscle weakness or damage, a surgical method is followed to relieve the nerve and is called a carpal tunnel release.
+Surgical management: In case of severe symptoms of muscle weakness or damage, a surgical method is followed to relieve the nerve, and it is called a carpal tunnel release.

 This can be done either endoscopically or through conventional methods.
-After surgery, you will be asked to elevate your hand above the heart level and move fingers to avoid or reduce swelling and stiffness.
-There can be minor symptoms like pain, swelling for a few months, and it may take time to get your pinch and grip actions back entirely and effectively.
-You may also have to wear a brace or splint for quite some time (weeks).
+After surgery, the patient will be asked to elevate the hand above the heart level and move fingers to avoid or reduce swelling and stiffness.
+There can be minor symptoms like pain and swelling for a few months, and it may take time to get the pinch and grip actions back entirely and effectively.
+The patient may also have to wear a brace or splint for quite some time (weeks).

-Though the symptoms may look initially not so bothersome, it is always advisable to consult your doctor to clear the doubts and get the necessary treatment as soon as possible.
-The availability of doctors online through some medical platforms has made consultations easy, and thus, you can get guided professionally.
+Though the symptoms may look initially not so bothersome, it is always advisable to consult the doctor to clear the doubts and get the necessary treatment as soon as possible.

 Call a doctor online for further queries.